api-platform/docs/deployment/kubernetes.md

 [The official API Platform distribution](../distribution/index.md) contains a built-in [Helm](https://helm.sh/) (the k8s package manager) chart to deploy in a wink on any of these platforms.

+If you want to deploy API Platform on a local Kubernetes cluster, check out [our Minikube tutorial](minikube.md)!

 ## Preparing Your Cluster and Your Local Machine

 1. Create a Kubernetes cluster on your preferred Cloud provider or install Kubernetes locally on your servers